Introduction to the Course

-Standard entry requirements and at least a grade B in Core AND Additional Science or at least B grades in GCSE Biology and GCSE Chemistry.
+Standard entry requirements and at least two grade 6’s in Combined Science or in GCSE Biology and GCSE Chemistry.
+In addition to this grade 5’s in both Mathematics and English Language are also required.

-The A-Level is divided into 3 examinations (2 of 2hrs 15mins and one of 1hr 30mins) and the Practical Endorsement for Chemistry, which is reported on separately.
+The A Level is divided into 3 examinations (2 x 2hrs 15mins and one x 1hr 30mins) and the Practical Endorsement for Chemistry, which is reported on separately.

 - Paper 1 is 37% is based on the Periodic Table; Elements and Physical Chemistry.
 It is made up of A) multiple choice and B) structured questions.